Last updated Sept. 27, 2018

 Is flu spreading in Spokane?

 Yes, flu is currently circulating in Spokane County.
-Protect yourself and others by getting the flu vaccine and using good health manners; washing hands, covering coughs, and staying home and away from others when sick.
+It is the perfect time to get the flu vaccine and use good health manners, including washing hands, covering coughs, and staying home and away from others when sick.

 What is influenza (also called the "flu")?